Project management for a digital agency is easily 100x more challenging than for a single business.

 For a single business, standalone project management tools like Trello or Asana make a ton of sense.
 You can build boards for each team or function, and use them for years.

-If you’re careful, Google Sheets can perfectly match this fluidity, and be a glorious project management tool.
+If setup properly, Google Sheets can perfectly match this fluidity, and be the project management tool.

-They had an entire suite of templates built to run their SEO efforts – templates for project management, content creation, outreach campaigns, and client reporting.
+They had an entire suite of templates built to run their agency – templates for project management, content creation, outreach campaigns, and client reporting.